-There is a suitably chosen color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
+There is a suitable color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
 An expressive, mysterious but positively tuning message.

-The painting Supergirl 8 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
+The painting Supergirl 8 is art of Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
+Personalized hologram on the back of the linen canvas.
 This painting fits perfectly into modern rooms.
 The leading colors – blue, yellow, navy.

-The painting took part in exhibitions of contemporary art, organized by the US Daylighted Gallery from San Francisco – “Discovery Landscape 2”, Feeling art: a curated collection of contemporary art in diverse media: New York – Founder Institute NYC, San Francisco – Pink Onion, The urban, 32One, V Boutique, Paris – Yooma, Best Western France
+The painting took part in exhibitions of contemporary art, organized by the US Daylighted Gallery from San Francisco – “Discovery Landscape 2”, Feeling art: a curated collection of contemporary art in diverse media: New York – Founder Institute NYC, Millennium Broadway San Francisco – Pink Onion, The urban, 32One, Paris – Yooma, Maison Montmartre.

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.